monitecheats/moniteresell/README.md

 ## Development Notes

 - The project uses Next.js App Router with server components for routing and client components for interactive views.
-- Material UI integrates through `@mui/material-nextjs` for optimized SSR and emotion caching.
+- The UI layer is composed of shadcn/ui primitives styled with Tailwind CSS and `next-themes` for client-side theme persistence.
 - Session cookies are protected with `SameSite=Lax`, `HttpOnly`, and `Secure` (in production).
 Middleware blocks access to protected routes when the JWT is missing or invalid.
 - CSRF tokens are double-submit cookies.
 API handlers validate tokens from the `X-CSRF-Token` header.
 - Logging avoids sensitive payloads; only metadata such as username, role, IP, and user-agent are logged on successful login attempts.